psychbruce/bruceR/README.md

 **Tips:**

-1. Please **restart (close and reopen) RStudio** before installation!
+1. Please **restart (close and reopen) RStudio** before installation.
-2. If you see a dialog asking *"Do you want to install from sources the package which needs compilation"*, it would be better to **choose "No"** (to save your time).
+2. If you see a dialog asking *"Do you want to install from sources the package which needs compilation?"*, it would be better to **choose "No"** (to save your time).
 3. If you fail to install, please read carefully the warning messages and find out the key R package(s) causing the failure, **manually uninstall and reinstall these R package(s)**, and then retry the main installation.
 4. It would be better to update R to its [latest version](https://www.r-project.org/) (v4.0+).
 5. It would be better to download and install [Rtools.exe](https://CRAN.R-project.org/bin/windows/Rtools/) on Windows system.